slobentanzer/causality_perspective_2023/manuscript.md

 ### Causal latent spaces

 Latent encodings of explicit prior knowledge (GEARS)

+Do 'causal latent spaces' exist, and how would we prove it?

+How do we explore these latent spaces and use them for inference?

 Stefan's comment: newer architectures (self-supervised) do not decode; how important is it for biological insights, particularly compared with scaling?
 Exploring and explaining the latent space...